Nice to meet you.

 Answering those questions will help you understand the best way to target your audiences.
 You can then adjust parts of your plan to tailor to their preferences.

 Considering your audience is especially important when implementing conflict management strategies in the workplace.
-The relationship of the people involved and the conflict itself can affect which of the conflict management styles you use to manage it.
+The relationship between the people involved and the conflict itself can affect which conflict management style is used.

 3. Establish goals